Faith of Hindu tribes that walk miles to Hinglaj temple

 The entrance to the Hinglaj Mandir opens to a wide street, with small plots along the sides for the accommodation of the pilgrims.
 Stairs to one of the plots take to an open verandah with a dozen toilets that were not in good condition.
 However, for the tribe of those hundred farmers and women come from thirsty fields of Badin; getting water and three meals a day felt like a luxury to them.

-“We are very content with the arrangement, we’re not aware if it is the government or a private body facilitating us here, but we are happy,” the tribesperson added.
+“We are very content with the arrangement, we’re not aware if it is the government or a private body facilitating us here, but we are happy,” Bhora added.

 Hinglaj has three main temples, one of which is dedicated to the goddess Maildri Maata.
 Among the temple caretakers, an old woman expressed profound love for Pakistan.